 - A picnic in the park

 The possibilities are endless, and you can get creative based on the couple’s interests.
-If you’re feeling extra ambitious, decorate the mason jar with ribbon, burlap, or paint.
-Complete the gift with a greeting card that explains your gift, and dress it in a wedding gift bag.
+If you’re feeling extra ambitious, decorate the mason jar with ribbon, burlap or paint.

 Custom Rubber Stamp